List of Goods Produced by Child Labor or Forced Labor

 The countries on the List span every region of the world.
 The most common agricultural goods listed are cotton, sugarcane, coffee, cattle, rice, fish and cocoa.
 In the manufacturing sector, bricks, garments, carpets, and footwear appear most frequently; and in mined or quarried goods, diamonds, coal and gold.

-ILAB released its initial TVPRA list in 2009, and has updated it every year since, following a set of procedural guidelines that were the product of an intensive public consultation process.
-Beginning in 2014, ILAB will update and publish the list every other year, pursuant to changes in the law.
+ILAB released its initial TVPRA List in 2009, and updated it annually through 2014, following a set of procedural guidelines that were the product of an intensive public consultation process.
+ILAB now updates and publishes the List every other year, pursuant to changes in the law.